benjojo/chromaprint-server/README.md

 Useful if you have a  _lot_ of audio to fingerprint and you want to split up the tasks over many servers

+#Dependencies

+ffmpeg and libchromaprint

+On debain you would run:

+`apt-get install ffmpeg libchromaprint0 libchromaprint-dev` ( -dev is only needed if you are building )

 #Example usage: